nilsou/NHSlidingController/README.md

 NHSlidingController
 ===================
+A simple Sliding Controller (à la Path and Facebook) that bounces and has elasticity.

 NHSLidingController is a sliding controller to handle interfaces with a top and bottom view controllers where the top one slides to reveal the bottom one.